Evil Under the Sun: Plot summary

-Via a request for similar cases to the current one, Poirot receives details on the strangulation of Alice Corrigan from Surrey police – her body was found by a local teacher, while her husband Edward had an alibi.
-Poirot is supplied with a photo of both people.
 Bringing together the suspects, Poirot denounces Patrick and Christine Redfern for Arlena's murder.
-She had been murdered to prevent her husband learning that she had been conned into investing a large inheritance towards "fabulous opportunities".
-The murder was well-planned to falsify the time of death.
-While Christine was with Linda, she set Linda's watch forward twenty minutes, asked for the time to set her alibi, then returned the watch to the correct time.
-Afterwards, Christine returned to her room and applied fake suntan makeup, which she concealed from sight, before tossing the bottle out the window.
-Sneaking out to Pixy Cove, Christine made certain Arlena saw her; Patrick had instructed Arlena to hide should his wife turn up before their rendezvous.
-Once Arlena was gone, Christine impersonated the dead body to fool Brewster, who immediately left to get help while Patrick remained behind.
+Arlena had been killed to prevent her husband from learning that Patrick had conned most of her fortune away.
+The murder was well-planned to falsify the time of death; while Christine was at Gull Cove with Linda, she set Linda's watch forward twenty minutes, asked for the time to set her alibi, then returned the watch to the correct time.
+Afterwards, Christine returned to her room and applied fake suntan makeup, which she concealed from sight, before tossing the bottle out the window, where it inadvertently landed right next to Miss Brewster.
+Sneaking down to Pixy Cove via a long ladder the hotel had fixed there for tourists, Christine made certain Arlena saw her; Patrick had instructed Arlena to hide should his wife turn up before their rendezvous.
+Once Arlena was deep in the cave, Christine impersonated the dead body to fool Brewster, who immediately left to get help while Patrick remained behind.
 After Brewster's departure, Christine rushed back to the hotel to remove the makeup.
-Patrick then called out an unsuspecting Arlena and strangled her.
+Patrick then called an unsuspecting Arlena out and strangled her.

-Poirot reveals that Christine lied about having a fear of heights, as she managed to traverse a suspended bridge during the picnic, and foolishly threw out the bottle of makeup from her room when Brewster was present outside.
-Linda's attempt at suicide was provoked by her.
-As further proof, Poirot reveals that the murder of Alice Corrigan happened in the same manner – the photo from Surrey Police identified Patrick as Edward Corrigan, who killed her, and Christine as the teacher who found the "body", before the murder had been committed.
-Poirot goads Patrick into a near-violent fury to expose himself, despite his wife trying to keep him quiet.
-With the case closed, Poirot tells Linda she did not kill Arlena and predicts she will not hate her next "step-mother", whereupon Kenneth and Rosamund rekindle their old love.
+Poirot reveals that Christine lied about having a fear of heights, as she easily traversed a suspended bridge during the picnic.
+Linda's attempt at suicide was also provoked by Christine.
+As further proof, Poirot reveals that the photo from the Surrey Police identifies Patrick as Edward Corrigan, who killed his wife Alice, and Christine as the teacher who evidently claimed to have found the body before the murder actually had been committed.
+With the case closed, Poirot reassures Linda she did not kill Arlena and predicts she "will not hate (her) next step-mother", as her father has rekindled a romance with his childhood sweetheart.